Clan Tour – of Speyside Distilleries

 Discover Speyside’s top distilleries on a private, guided tour from Inverness, with tastings, local stories, and stunning Highland scenery.

-This tour seems perfect for couples, small groups, and whisky enthusiasts who enjoy a mix of sightseeing, tasting, and storytelling.
-If you’re after a relaxed day with a knowledgeable guide, and you’re okay with paying a bit more for a tailored experience, this could be a great choice.
+This tour seems great for couples, small groups, and whisky enthusiasts who enjoy a mix of sightseeing, tasting, and storytelling.
+If you’re after a relaxed day with a guide, and you’re okay with paying a bit more for a tailored experience, this could be a great choice.

 Key Points